QuickCloudLearner/azure-automation-remove-resourcegroups/azure-content/runbook-remove-resource-groups.md

 # Remove-ResourceGroups Azure Automation Runbook

 Follow these steps to import and use the Remove-ResourceGroups Azure Automation Runbook

->[AZURE.WARNING] Use caution when using this runbook and take advantage of the "PreviewMode" to verify what will be automatically deleted.
+>[AZURE.WARNING] Use caution when using this runbook and take advantage of the **PreviewMode** to verify what will be automatically deleted.
+Preview mode is the default option to protect resource groups from accidental deletion.

 ## Choose an Authentication Type
 The runbook works with both an AAD Credential (Automation Credential) and an AAD Service Principal (Automation Connection).
-The AAD Service Principal is a prefered option as it uses certificate authentication instead of a password that may expire.
+The AAD Service Principal is a prefered option as it uses certificate authentication instead of a password that may expire or change more frequently.

 ### Create Azure Automation credential asset
-Create an [Azure Automation credential asset](automation-credentials.md) called that contains the Azure AD user account with permissions to any targeted subscriptions.
+Create an [Azure Automation credential asset] [azurecredentials] that contains the Azure AD user account with permissions to any targeted subscriptions.

-To use a credential asset with a different name you can pass the asset name as a runbook input parameter or change the default value for the input parameter.

 ### Create Azure Automation connection asset
 The easiest way to create a new Service Principal connection is to do so when creating a new Azure Automation resource.
-Follow this guide to create a [run as account] (https://azure.microsoft.com/en-us/documentation/articles/automation-sec-configure-azure-runas-account/).
+Follow this guide to create a [run as account][rasa].

+![Create Automation Account][1]

 Once the Service Principal connection is added as an Azure Automation asset, it should be granted permission to other targeted subscriptions.

 ## Import the runbook from the Runbook Gallery

-The easiest way to get started with this runbook is to import it from the Runbook Gallery in the [TechNet Script Center](http://gallery.technet.microsoft.com/).
+The easiest way to get started with this runbook is to import it from the Runbook Gallery in the [TechNet Script Center] [tnc].

-Follow the instructions to [Import a runbook from the Runbook Gallery with the Azure portal](runbooks-in-runbook-gallery.md).
+Follow the instructions to [Import a runbook from the Runbook Gallery with the Azure portal] [importrunbook].

-You can find this runbook under the name [Azure Automation - Remove Resource Groups] (https://gallery.technet.microsoft.com/scriptcenter/Azure-Automation-Remove-7581144c).
+You can find this runbook under the name [Azure Automation - Remove Resource Groups] [aarrg].

+![Import Runbook from Gallery][2]

 ## Execute the runbook

-To trigger the runbook you can follow one of the many documented ways here: [Starting a runbook](automation-starting-a-runbook.md)
+To trigger the runbook you can follow one of the many documented ways here: [Starting a runbook] [startrunbook]

+![Start a Runbook][3]

 The following parameters are available when starting the runbook: